 The Walking Library for Women Walking was initiated for two events staged in the summer of 2016, titled Walking Women.
 These took place at Somerset House in London in July and at Forest Fringe in Edinburgh in August.
-Women Walking was a programme of activities that placed women at the centre of discussions and debates about walking and art.
+Walking Women was a programme of activities co-curated by Amy Sharrocks and Clare Qualmann that placed women at the centre of discussions and debates about walking and art.

 The Walking Library for Women Walking sought to make more visible women who have or do walk, and to inspire women to walk more.
 Like all previous Walking Libraries, this one responded to a particular question:

 What book would you give to accompany a woman walking?

 More than 130 donations were received and have been donated to the Glasgow Women’s Library, ensuring ongoing free access to the collection (see http://womenslibrary.org.uk/)

 Stories from the Walking Library for Women Walking

 The Walking Library led two walks from Somerset House, following in the footsteps of suffragettes who marched from Embankment to Hyde Park, passing Parliament Square en route.
 We stopped wherever we felt a place called to a particular book; or where we encountered monuments to women (the latter turned out to be very rare).
 In Edinburgh, a 90 minute walk down Leith Walk focused on the spaces and places where women seemed present.